bilalmkhan/bilalmkhan.github.io/_posts/2021-04-14-toronto-bike-share-covid-bigquery-datastudio.md

 (Please [click here](https://datastudio.google.com/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615) for an interactive map since Data Studio currently does not currently enable embedding map visualizations in blog posts.)

-**Third, significantly more Annual Members used BikeShare for short-term recreation purposes in 2020 compared to 2019.**
+**Third, significantly more Annual Members used BikeShare for short-term, recreational purposes in 2020 compared to 2019.**

-From the chart below, we see that the number of bike trips by Annual Members on weekends increased significantly even though it fell for all weekdays.
+From the chart below, we see that the number of bike trips by Annual Members on weekends increased significantly even though it fell for all weekdays showing increased demand for short-term, recreational use of the service.
 On the other hand, ridership by Casual Members for recreational purposes nearly doubled for every day of the week.

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615/page/cHtCC" frameborder="0" style="border:0" allowfullscreen></iframe>